websavers/pick-giveaway-winner/README.md

-# Pick Giveaway Winner from WPForms
+# Pick Giveaway Winner for WPForms
 - WordPress plugin to randomly select a winner or winners from WPForms Entries
 - Modified from the comment-based selection system here: https://wordpress.org/plugins/pick-giveaway-winner/